giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 to domains of other entities through property maps.
-The term "flavor" or "instance" refers to an abstracted set of computing resources, with well specified properties on their capabilities.
-Capabilities are typically
+The term "flavor" or "instance" refers to an abstracted set of computing resources, with well-specified properties such as
-CPU, RAM, Storage.
-So a flavor can be seen as an ANE, with properties declined in terms for example of TIFSA.
+CPU, RAM and Storage.
+Thus, a flavor can be seen as an ANE, with properties defined in terms of TIFSA.
 A flavor or instance is a group of 1 or more elements that can be reached via one or more network addresses.
 So an instance can be also be seen as a PID that groups 1 or more IP addresses.
-In a context such as the one defined in CNTT, an ALTO property map could be used to expose T.I.F.S.A information of potential candidate flavors, i.e., potential NFVI PoPs where an application or service can be deployed.
+In a context such as the one defined in CNTT, an ALTO property map could be used to expose TIFSA information of potential candidate flavors, i.e., potential NFVI PoPs where an application or service can be deployed.

-{{table_PropertyMap}} below shows an illustrative example of an ALTO property map with property values grouped by flavor name.
+{{table_PropertyMap}} below shows an example of an ALTO property map with property values grouped by flavor name.